-We're in Birmingham, FTBs purchasing with a mortgage (lender is The Mortgage Business , but our solicitor is on the The Mortgage Business conveyancing panel).
+We're in London, FTBs purchasing with a mortgage (lender is The Mortgage Business , but our solicitor is on the The Mortgage Business conveyancing panel).
 How long should the conveyancing process take?

 The fact that your lawyer is on the The Mortgage Business conveyancing panel is a help.
 It would almost certainly delay matters if they were not.
 However, no conveyancer should guarantee a time-frame for your conveyancing due to third parties outside of our control such as delays caused by lenders,conveyancing search providers or by the other side’s solicitors.
 The time taken is often determined by the number of parties in a chain

 Can I be sure that the solicitor on the The Mortgage Business panel is any good?

 seeking recommendations is a sensible starting point.
 Before you go ahead check if they offer a no sale no fee offer.
 Also you often get what you pay for - a firm which quotes more will often provide a better service than one which is cheap as chips.
 We would always suggest that you speak with the lawyer conducting your conveyancing

 I currently have a mortgage with with The Mortgage Business.
 Conveyancing was finalised 12 months ago.
 Should I wish to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform The Mortgage Business?

 You must advise The Mortgage Business prior to renting your property as this is likely to be a breach of The Mortgage Business’s mortgage conditions.
 In many cases banks or building societies will permit you to let out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
 You should contact The Mortgage Business directly.
 You need not do this via a The Mortgage Business conveyancing panel lawyer.